 Are Barricades Around Manholes Required?

 Open manholes along busy streets and sidewalks can pose a hazard to pedestrians and unsuspecting cyclists if they are not adequately protected.
-Anytime a manhole cover is removed while workers are working below, there should be barricades and/or adequate warning signs to make the public aware of the fall risk.
+Anytime a manhole cover is removed while workers are working below, there should be barricades and/or adequate warning signs to make the public aware of the fall risk and protect against falls.
 Failure to provide adequate warning is negligence on the part of the workers.

 What Types of Barricades Are There?

-There are many types of barricades commonly used for roadway construction work:
+There are many types of barricades commonly used for working in roadway construction zones:

 Contact an Attorney Who Understands Excavation Safety